programmable-logic-tools/spartan-doc/FPGA-compile-flow.md

 ## Synthesis

+Synthesis is the process of
+compiling source files
-Synthesis in general compiles a **hardware description** language to a netlist of **logic primitives**, e.g. LUTs and D-Flipflops, and proceeds by **mapping** those primitives to device-specific primitives, e.g. SB_LUT4 for iCE40 FPGAs.
+written in a **hardware description language** (HDL), e.g. Verilog or VHDL, to a netlist of digital logic building blocks, e.g. LUTs and D-Flipflops, and the subsequent **mapping** of those blocks to device-specific **primitives**, e.g. SB_LUT4 for iCE40 FPGAs.
 Amongst other things,
-YoSys is capable of compiling Verilog to most of the primitives that are available in Lattice iCE40-FPGAs (2018-02).
+YoSys is capable of compiling Verilog to most of the primitives that are available in Lattice iCE40-FPGAs (as of 2018-02).
 The output of the synthesis is the netlist containing a list of FPGA tiles with (abstract) configuration alongside information about how to interconnect the inputs and outputs of those tiles.